zenwarr/mpv-config/README.md

 Changes:
 - Searches in a subtitle file active as a primary subtitle instead of attempting to find subtitle files matching video name
 - Outputs all search results in OSD list instead of jumping between them with a hotkey
+- Supports searching unicode text (subtitles should be encoded in utf8)
+- Embedded console replaced with more recent variant from mpv sources (to support unicode input)

+Requires `script-modules/utf8` directory to work.

 ## toggle-osc